FAForever/wiki-pages/Development/AI/AI-Modding.md

 The following sets out the steps for including this so you have a starting point that you can edit/add to when creating your own AI (which may be less intimidating than starting completely from scratch)

--	Follow the above github link, click on the “Code” button, and download as a zip file
+-	Follow the above GitHub link, click on the “Code” button, and download as a zip file
--	Copy/extract the folder and file groupings into the mods folder of Supreme commander, creating a folder for your mod name (i.e. the Hook and Lua folders will be subfolders of this folder you create).
+-	Copy/extract the folder and file groupings into the mods folder of Supreme Commander, creating a folder for your mod name (i.e. the Hook and Lua folders will be subfolders of this folder you create).
 E.g. `C:\Users\[yourusername]\Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\mods\MicroAI` Another location that might be used instead of the above is: `C:\ProgramData\FAForever\user\My Games\Gas Powered Games\Supreme Commander Forged Alliance\mods\MicroAI`
--	Giving the AI mod your own name
+-	Giving the AI mod a name

 To avoid conflicts with other AI (which can lead to your and/or their AI not working) it’s important to use a unique reference for your AI mod, and to (wherever possible) preface any names you give with this unique reference.
 -	Rename the MicroAI folder and any files within it to replace ‘MicroAI’ with your own chosen reference
--	Open up the renamed MicroAI directory in the Lua editor, and then use the find function to replace any references to “microai” to your chosen reference (i.e. across all files).
+-	Open up the renamed MicroAI directory in the Lua editor, and then use the find function to replace any references to “microai” with your chosen reference (i.e. across all files).
 -	Update the mod_info.lua file to change the uid to a different unique reference In addition, whenever using hooks I’d strongly recommend using some sort of unique prefix for all functions and global variables to avoid conflict with other AIs (which can lead to game crashes and AI not functioning at all).

 ## Other setup and general information
 -	Github

-Even if you're planning on developing your AI on your own rather than collaboratively, github still has benefits some of which are summarised below
+Even if you're planning on developing your AI on your own rather than collaboratively, GitHub still has benefits some of which are summarised below
 -	Clearer history – Changes to code can be grouped by what they relate to, so if you're figuring out what you changed with a particular logic it’s easier (Intellij contains a local history option, but this will show all changes vs a particular time point)
--	Potential for online collaboration – if another AI developer comes across a bug it’s possible they might provide a suggested fix via github.
+-	Potential for online collaboration – if another AI developer comes across a bug it’s possible they might provide a suggested fix via Git Hub.
 It also makes it easier to point people towards a particular part of your code if you want to show them how you did something (to help them) or ask for help on why something isn’t working.
 -	Backups – Having the code backed up online gives extra protection in the unlikely event of a computer failure Setup involves creating an online account on Github, installing git, downloading and installing Github Desktop, and then loading Github Desktop and pointing it to the mods directory where your AI folder is.
-Github Desktop will then automatically track changes made to your code, so whenever you've finished with a change you can open it up, type a few words summarising the change, and then save/publish those changes.
+GitHub Desktop will then automatically track changes made to your code, so whenever you've finished with a change you can open it up, type a few words summarising the change, and then save/publish those changes.
 See elsewhere for guides on using Github.
-For example I came across the following from a brief search:
+For example, I came across the following from a brief search:
 - [Git ebook](https://git-scm.com/book/en/v2)
 - [Git commit messages](https://chris.beams.io/posts/git-commit/)
 - [AI development discord](https://discord.gg/M5zgaWTqH9)

-A number of AI developers are active on this discord; the Discussion-about-ai support channel can be used either to see discussions developers have among themselves about the best way of doing something (this guide contains several extracts of such conversations), or to ask queries/help for your own AI.
+Several AI developers are active on this discord; the Discussion-about-ai support channel can be used either to see discussions developers have among themselves about the best way of doing something (this guide contains several extracts of such conversations) or to ask queries/help for your AI.

 - Other AI discord resources
 The main FAF discord has a section relating to AI development.
 To have these visible, first go to the #Role-selection channel, and in the “What are your game preferences?
 Part 2” section, click the robot icon that relates to having a preference for AI games.